Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Entropy production and dynamical activity

 and \(\mathring{F}_i \equiv (F_i + F_{i+1})/2\).
 Time reversal can be effected by traversing a given trajectory backward---switching all instances of \(i\) and \(i+1\)---and changing the sign of all quantities odd in time to get

 Hence solving for \(\Sigma(\{\bar{x}_i\})\) and \(\Upsilon(\{\bar{x}_i\})\) gives

 Taking the expectation values of these quantities in the steady state leads to the entropy production \(\langle\Sigma\rangle\) and dynamical activity \(\langle\Upsilon\rangle\), precise expressions for which are given in Appendix~\ref{app:expectationvalues}.
-We note in particular that our expression for dynamical activity differs from that in \cite{van2019uncertainty} and in the main text.
-It differs from our expression by the additive term \(\gamma\tau/2\).
-The source of this discrepancy is as follows: whereas we have used standard Brownian motion as a reference in Eq.~\ref{eq:overdampedratefunctional} and hence canceled out a term involving \(\ddot{x}^2\) as well as \(\gamma\tau/2\) from the action, \cite{van2019uncertainty} removed only the term involving \(\ddot{x}^2\).
+Our expression for dynamical activity differs from that in \cite{van2019uncertainty} and in the main text by the additive term \(\gamma\tau/2\) because we have employed the It\^{o} discretization for the path action rather than the Stratonovich discretization.
 For ease of comparison with \cite{van2019uncertainty}, the expression for the dynamical activity in the main text is that used in \cite{van2019uncertainty}, but we derive here the expression we would otherwise have obtained for the dynamical activity.